apache/hadoop-release-support/README.md

 ## tag the final release and push that tag

-The ant `print-tag-command` prints the command needed to create and sign a tag.
+The ant `print-tag-command` target prints the command needed to create and sign a tag.

 ```bash